 Bossier City is a larger medium-sized city located in the state of Louisiana.
 With a population of 68,485 people and 15 constituent neighborhoods, Bossier City is the eighth largest community in Louisiana.

-Bossier City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Bossier City is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Bossier City is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Bossier City who work in office and administrative support (12.97%), sales jobs (11.84%), and management occupations (8.01%).

 The overall education level of Bossier City is somewhat higher than in the average US city of 21.84%: 25.40% of adults 25 and older in the city have at least a bachelor's degree.